loethen/brain-training-games/data/blog/vanderbilt-adhd-rating-scale-comprehensive-guide.md

 - 7 anxiety/depression screening items (clinical version only)
 - 8 functional performance items (clinical version only)

-**Note:** Online ADHD assessments typically focus on the 18 core ADHD symptom items, which provide the most direct and reliable evaluation of attention and hyperactivity symptoms.
+**Note:** Online ADHD assessments for children typically focus on the 18 core ADHD symptom items, which provide the most direct and reliable evaluation of attention and hyperactivity symptoms in school-age children.

-This multi-informant approach aligns with diagnostic guidelines requiring evidence of ADHD symptoms across multiple settings, making it an invaluable tool for comprehensive assessment.
+This multi-informant approach aligns with diagnostic guidelines requiring evidence of ADHD symptoms across multiple settings, making it an invaluable tool for comprehensive pediatric assessment.

 ## Development History and Creator